veyh/AutoPTT/README.md

 ## License

-This is commercial software that you'll need a license to run, but for, now you can try it out for free (until June 1st) with the following license key:
+This is commercial software that you'll need a license to run, but for now, you can try it out for free (until June 1st) with the following license key:

 `free-until-2022-06-01-H9qZkAskazC_dDJJQFKs9NR1EM9Ny0De`